SriHemaN/Workshop-/README.md

   ![image](https://user-images.githubusercontent.com/84923955/120079145-392e5380-c0d0-11eb-8d4e-bd27c230cd1a.png)

-  Consider we have a design and a .lib which we will be applying to Yosys and we get netlist from the Yosys
+  Consider we have a design and a .lib which we will be applying to Yosys and we get netlist from the Yosys.

   **NETLIST**